eddyerburgh/notes/docs/operating-systems/linux/filesystem.md

 The Noop I/O scheduler is intended for devices with truly random memory access, like flash memory, that doesn't have a seek time.

 The benefit of the Noop I/O scheduler is that it doesn't need to implemented complex algoritms to sort requests, because there's either little or no seek penalty for some storage devices.
-Although it doesn't sort, the Noop I/O scheduler still merges requests {% cite lkd -l 303 %}.
+The Noop I/O scheduler doesn't sort, but it still merges requests {% cite lkd -l 303 %}.

 ## References